Onondaga Cave State Park: Meramec Basin Project

 Opposition to the dam began in the 1960s from both local and nearby St. Louis area residents.
 Local farmland was taken by market price condemnation.
 Recreationists from the city believed it would have severe impacts on environmental, economic, and engineering concerns, and the value of the Meramec as a free-flowing canoe navigable stream.
 Construction industry officials, local politicians, and developers saw the prospect of great economic prosperity with a major lake only one hour from St. Louis.
 Dill was first pro-dam, thinking he would run glass-bottomed boats in the cave, but he joined the opposition when a survey of the cave showed that the dam near Sullivan would back upstream into the cave, and flood 80% of the cave when the lake was at normal pool.

 As this controversy raged Dill reopened Cathedral Cave, another cave on the property 11/2 times as long as Onondaga, under the name Missouri Caverns.
 New trails and lights were installed in the cave, and a large column formation within the cave was renamed the Liberty Bell in honor of the 1976 Bicentennial.
 The cave was closed soon after the defeat of the dam project in 1978.
 For several years it was subject to vandalism and theft that destroyed the lighting and visitor building.

 In 1978 a public referendum on the dam project was held, on August 8, in the 12 eastern Missouri counties affected by the Meramec Park Lake Project, and 64% of the voters opposed the building of the dam.
 Congressmen who previously supported the dam took note of the vote and voted to deauthorize the project, the only such case in the country where citizens stopped an Army Corps dam already under construction.
 Ronald Reagan signed the deauthorization bill on December 19, 1981, one and a half years after the death of Dill on August 13, 1980.
 It was Dill's wish that the state be given the right of first refusal on the sale of the Onondaga property.
 With cooperation from his survivors and assistance of the Nature Conservancy the state legislature met the Dill family's request, and Onondaga became a state park dedicated to Lester B. Dill.
 Officially dedicated in 1982, the cave was also designated as National Natural Landmark.

 In 1986 a large celebration was held in commemoration of the 100th anniversary of the cave's discovery.
 Under the management of the Missouri Department of Natural Resources' Division of State Parks, Onondaga Cave is now in its second century and secure from further land disputes and vandalism.
-A new visitor's center and the nature museum were erected in 1990.
+A new visitor center and the nature museum were erected in 1990.